ffwff/hana/DOCUMENTATION.md

 bob.talk() // => *Human noises*
 ```

+Each time you call a record, the record's `constructor` function gets called instead,
+and will pass the record in addition to your arguments.
+I recommend using `self` to denote
+the argument containing the record.

 ## Arrays

 Arrays in Hana are dynamic arrays.
 You can declare arrays like this: